QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 for $t \geq 0$.

-Equation {eq}`eq_grad_old1` asserts that the demand for real balances is inversely related to the public's expected rate of inflation, which  equals the actual rate of inflation because there is no uncertainty here.
+Equation {eq}`eq_grad_old1` asserts that the representative agent's demand for real balances is inversely related to the representative agent's expected rate of inflation, which  equals the actual rate of inflation because there is no uncertainty here.

 (When there is no uncertainty, an assumption of **rational expectations**  becomes equivalent to  **perfect foresight**).